fluxcd/flux/internal/docs/releasing.md

-# How to release Flux and the Helm operator
+# How to release Flux

 The release process needs to do these things: